-Participant Loans.
+Notes Receivable from Participants.
 Participants may elect to borrow from their account balances a minimum of \$500 up to a maximum of \$50,000 or 50 percent of their account balances, whichever is less, with terms ranging from 1 to 10 years.
-The interest rate on participant loan withdrawals during 2009 and 2008 was 9 percent.
+The interest rate on participant loan withdrawals during 2010 and 2009 was 9 percent.